Trigeminal neuralgia treatment

 - Experimental Drugs

-Various kinds of surgery can be performed, each with its benefit and drawback.
+Various kinds of surgery can be performed, each with its own benefits and drawbacks.
 The drawbacks can include long-term side effects.
 Not all surgeries are successes.
-The success of surgery depends on experience, expertise, and the unique technique of the neurosurgery team.
-There is considerable evidence that the failure of any procedure is associated with less success when other procedures are attempted.
+The success of surgery depends on the neurosurgery team’s experience, expertise, and unique technique.
+There is considerable evidence that the failure of any procedure is associated with less success when other methods are attempted.
 The most frequent complications after surgeries are numbness and recurrence.

 Following are some of the surgeries that are performed on TN patients: